What is it?

 How do I get it?

 In order to have the testing done, you need a doctor’s order.
 To get a test, simply book an appointment with a PlushCare doctor.
 They will order the test if needed, and you can go into a Quest diagnostics service center.
-Your results will be available in as little as 24 hours.
+Your results will be available in 3-5 business days.

 Who should get this test?